-Dhu’l-Kifl – After Harun came Dhu’l-Kifl who is the Islamic equivalent of Ezekiel, although he is sometimes associated with Isaiah, Joshua or Obadiah instead of Ezekiel.
+Dhu’l-Kifl – After Harun came to Dhu’l-Kifl, who is the Islamic equivalent of Ezekiel, although he is sometimes associated with Isaiah, Joshua, or Obadiah instead of Ezekiel.
 Dhul-Kifl was mentioned twice in the Qur’an and preached the word of Allah (SWT) extensively throughout Iraq.

 Dawud - Dawud (also known as David) was a soldier for King Talut and defeated the giant Jalut (Goliath).
 He is a notable figure because he received the Zabur – biblical psalms – and was one of only a handful of prophets to have done so.

-Ilyas – Occasionally spelt as Elijah or Elias, Ilyas resided in the north kingdom of Israel which was, at the time, inhabited by people who worshipped the ancient God, Baal.
+Ilyas – Occasionally spelt as Elijah or Elias, Ilyas resided in the northern kingdom of Israel, which was, at the time, inhabited by people who worshipped the ancient God, Baal.
 Ilyas spoke to the worshippers of Baal and told them about Allah (SWT).
 He defended Allah’s (SWT) name and remained loyal to the one true God.

-Zakariyya – Zakariyya (or Zechariah) fathered Yahya (John the Baptist) who went on to become the guardian of Mary, mother of Isa.
+Zakariyya – Zakariyya (or Zechariah) fathered Yahya (John the Baptist), who went on to become the guardian of Mary, the mother of Isa.

 Yahya – The son of Zakariyya, Yahya was told by Allah (SWT) about the arrival of Isa (Jesus).
 He was known as a merciful man who was committed to Allah (SWT), and he was described as a gentle being – so much so that it is said he did not do one thing against the will of Allah (SWT) in his life.

-Muhammad – Finally, we come to Muhammad (PBUH), who is the last prophet in Islam.
+Muhammad – Finally, we come to Muhammad (PBUH), who is the last prophet of Islam.
 He was sent by Allah (SWT) to confirm the teachings of the prophets before him, and he is often regarded as the father of Islam.
-Muhammad (PBUH) recited the exact words of Allah (SWT) in the form of the Qur’an and the Angel Jibril revealed to him Allah’s (SWT) teachings over the course of 23 years.
-Muhammad (PBUH) originally lived in Mecca but after spreading the word of Allah (SWT) to the people of Mecca who – at the time believed in multiple Gods - he and his followers were persecuted and so they left to Medina.
+Muhammad (PBUH) recited the exact words of Allah (SWT) in the form of the Qur’an, and the Angel Jibril revealed to him Allah’s (SWT) teachings over the course of 23 years.
+Muhammad (PBUH) originally lived in Mecca, but after spreading the word of Allah (SWT) to the people of Mecca, who – at the time believed in multiple Gods - he and his followers were persecuted, and so they left for Medina.
 Some years later, Muhammad (PBUH) returned to Mecca and was respected by those who had previously persecuted him, and he and his followers were allowed to practice their beliefs without persecution.

-There are no female prophets in Islam, but females are held in high regard because they are the mothers of the prophets and played a pivotal role in raising them to greatness.
+There are no female prophets in Islam, but females are held in high regard because they are the mothers of the prophets and play a pivotal role in raising them to greatness.

 Find Out More